NEW: Enrolment 2020/21 – study fields

-The following study fields will be offered to students in the next academic year 2019/20:
+The following study fields are offered to students in the academic year 2020/21:

 Cooperation with Lomonosov Moscow State University

 Students that choose the study field Geometry and Applications (only in English), will have the chance to spend the first year of study at UP FAMNIT and the second year at Lomonosov Moscow State University.
 During the first year of study, students will be enrolled at UP FAMNIT, while during the second year they will be enrolled in both Universities.
 After having completed the studies, graduates will obtain a double degree.

 Students who prefer not to go abroad will complete their studies at UP FAMNIT and obtain the diploma at the University of Primorska.